 Remember that most cases of pink eye will go away on their own in a week or two.
 However, bacterial infections are nothing to play around with, so the sooner you address this problem, the better off you will be.
 Also, note that just because most cases go away on their own does not mean all cases go away on their own.

-First, avoid red-reducing eye drops because they can actually make your symptoms worse.
+First, avoid red-reducing eye drops because they can make your symptoms worse.
 Second, practice good hygiene by washing your hands regularly and washing your face and eyes at least a couple of times a day.
 Third, take antimicrobial supplements and support your immune system.
 Fourth, make yourself some Magic Drops.
 Of course, it’s not magic; it’s highly scientific.
 But you’ll think it’s magic!

 What You Will Need for Magic Drops